Reduced dynamics in quasi-Hermitian systems: Subsystems of a quantum walk and the effect of the metric

+\textit{Case of tensor product metric operator:} If the metric $G=\eta^2$ and $G'=\eta'^2$ are both in tensor product form, then one can show that the RHP measure would be independent of the metric chosen.
+This is because the maximally entangled states are invariant under local unitaries $U_1\otimes U_2\ket{\Phi}=\ket{\Phi'}$.
+Therefore, the Choi matrices of the Hermitized reduced maps are unitarily equivalent, as we show below:

-\twocolumngrid Figure \ref{rhpfig} shows the increase in the RHP measure with time for different $\gamma$ parameters and for different metric choices.
-We note that, for $\gamma=0$, that is, in the Hermitian case, the measure is independent of the metric.
+In the third equality, we have used the result from Eq. \eqref{reducedunitaryeqv}.
+Since the trace norm is invariant under unitary transformation, the function $g(t)$ and, consequently, the RHP measure is invariant under the metric choice as long as the chosen metric operators are in tensor product form.
+This, however, is not the case for the metric operators not in the tensor product form, as we show through the example of the quantum walk. \\\\ Figure \ref{rhpfig} shows the increase in the RHP measure with time for different $\delta$ parameters and for different metric choices.
+We note that, for $\delta=1$, that is, in the Hermitian case, the measure is independent of the metric.
 While the Hermitian Hamiltonian case does allow for the tensor product structure of the metric, we have chosen metric operators that are not in this separable form (specifically, $G_2$ and $G_3$).
-For the other two cases of $\gamma\neq 0$, the measure shows slight variations with the choice of the metric.
+For the other two cases of $\delta\neq 0$, the measure shows variations with the choice of the metric.
+This is not surprising since RHP is an entanglement-based measure and the entanglement structure of the state is metric dependent as shown in Figure\ \ref{entfig}.